mrdaemon/exosphere/docs/source/cli.rst

 This will attempt to SSH into each host and check if it is online.
 If a host is not reachable, it will be marked as offline and an error will be printed.

+This is **not** an ICMP ping, but rather a full SSH connectivity check.
+It will only return "Online" if the host can be connected to successfully, and a trivial test command can be executed.

 It can be a good way of validating connectivity to hosts.
 If ping returns "Online" for all hosts, you can be certain your SSH connectivity is working within the context of Exosphere.

+This is by design to avoid scenarios where a host is reachable but not fully operational, for instance mid-startup or mid-shutdown, which would cause subsequent queries or operations to fail.

 Hosts marked as Offline will be skipped in most operations such as ``refresh`` for performance reasons.
 You can invoke Ping to refresh this status at any time.